Guilouf/Settings-cheat_files/git_cheat.md

 # Branches
 ## In single branch repository
-`git checkout -b branch_name`  # it creates the branch.
-Do a pull to get the changes
+`git checkout -b branch_name`  # it creates the branch, how to create the new remote??

 ## forced checkout
 `git checkout -f branch_name`